Life on Board

 How many people will be on board?

 In addition to Dan and Em, we will take a maximum of 8 guests on board.
-For the Caribbean it will be a maximum of 7 on board.

 All onboard expenses, food, soft drinks, some alcoholic drinks and all running costs associated with the yacht.
 Bedding is provided (this can vary depending on the trip so check the joining instructions for more details).
 All safety equipment is provided including a lifejacket which contains an AIS transponder, light, sprayhood and safety line.